sonbachmi/son-datachat/README.md

 To run the server locally:
 - Create and activate your virtual env
 - Create `.env` file from `.env.example` (replacing the existing file as it is used for production), modify if desired
-- `pip install -r requirents.txt`
+- `pip install -r requirements.txt`
 - `fastapi dev server.py`

 ### Frontend Client

-Inside `frontend` is a modern **React Typescript** application acting as a client UI to connect with the engine via the REST API.
+Inside `frontend` is a modern **React TypeScript** application acting as a client UI to connect with the engine via the REST API.
 The flow is similar to the _Streamlit_ app.
 Response formats of text, `DataFrame` and images are supported.
 Messages in history can be reused as prompt by clicking on them.
 Mobile view is minimally supported.

 A working copy is already deployed here, which connects to the hosted API server: